3 Classic Thanksgiving Movies for Baby Boomers

 The song and the eventual film chronicle real-life misadventures that Guthrie encountered in 1965.
 Apparently, conviction of a crime – even as minor as littering – could prevent an American male from being drafted during the Vietnam War era.

 In that silly manner of the Hippie movies such as Easy Rider, there seems to be some embellishment with brotherhood and symbolism.
-However,watching Alice’s Restaurant could easily become a Thanksgiving family tradition.
+However,watching Alice’s Restaurant could easily become a Thanksgiving family tradition for you.

 Grab the Mocha, Snuggle Up, and Remember